yisus-crai/ball-balancing-platform/README.md

 ## About
-I designed, programmed and run a 2-DOF surface that stabilizes a ball.
-To achieve the goal, the surface operates a close-loop PID algorithm simultaneously in both axis.
+I designed, built, and programmed a 2-DOF ball-balancing platform.
+It uses two independent closed-loop PID controllers to stabilize a ball at the surface center.